 Maintenance of Stainless Steel Balustrades

 Stainless steel will be unaffected by the normal conditions of household use.
-Routine gentle cleansing will reward the owner with a product which retains its properties and appearance through many years of constant daily use.
+Routine gentle cleansing in corrosive environments will reward the owner with a product which retains its properties and appearance through many years of constant daily use.

 The best method for cleaning stainless steel is quite simply soap, or a mild detergent (such as SUNLIGHT LIQUID®) in warm water, applied with a soft cloth or synthetic sponge.
 Rinse in hot water and dry with a soft cloth or allow to ‘drip’ dry.